kellyjonbrazil/jc/docs/utils.md

 def streaming_input_type_check(data: Iterable) -> None
 ```

-Ensure input data is an iterable, but not a string or bytes
+Ensure input data is an iterable, but not a string or bytes.
+Raises
+TypeError if not.

 <a id="jc.utils.streaming_line_input_type_check"></a>